freakynit/pwcli/README.md

 - Code follows existing style
 - Security considerations are maintained
 - No plaintext secrets in logs or errors
-- Tests added for new features (if applicable)

 ## Disclaimer